0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

     j loop                      # Restart the loop
 ```

-Well, it was kinda chaotic because of the fact we had to write the whole cache baceause of weird AXI_LITE address wrap side effects (thus the `sub_loop`) and we also have this lonely `lw x23, 0(x0)` that served as a "manual cache miss provoker".
+Well, it was kinda chaotic because we had to write the whole cache due to weird AXI_LITE address wrap side effects (thus the `sub_loop`) and we also have this lonely `lw x23, 0(x0)` that served as a "manual cache miss provoker".

-Fixing the AxiLite stuff is SoC matter, for now, we can just replace `lw x23, 0(x0)` by `csrrwi x0, 0x7C0, 0x1` which write a 1 into the CSR dedicated to this !
+Well, we can just replace `lw x23, 0(x0)` by `csrrwi x0, 0x7C0, 0x1` which write a 1 into the CSR dedicated to this and create a cache write back without weird cache miss shenanigan !

+> Fixing the AXI LITE address wrap stuff is SoC matter for later, for now, we stick to using our CSR to test it.

 Now, we can run the `make` command in `fpga_edition/fpga/test_programs/` which will translate `test.s` into a `test.hex` hexdump, copy paste that hex program into a tcl custom program loader :